 - Change your personal information

-Also, if you use the same password for other accounts (e.g. online bank account, Facebook, etc.), hackers would have access to all those accounts as well.
-And, vice versa, if another of your accounts is compromised, hackers have access to your UWEC account as well.
+If you use the same password for other accounts (e.g. online bank account, Facebook, etc.), hackers would have access to all those accounts as well.
+This also means that if another of your accounts is compromised, hackers have access to your UWEC account as well.
 Therefore, it is strongly advised that your UW-Eau Claire account password be unique.

 Phishing emails tend to have a similar look and feel.
 Once you learn to identify them, it is usually pretty easy to differentiate them from legitimate emails.
 Below you will see some common characteristics of phishing emails as well as information regarding how to use these characteristics to identify an email as a phishing attack.